HomeOnMars/projektoOmnijo/OmniCentrajSpecifoj.md

 (The level of arrogance...
 just sound like <span style="color:Silver">Serena</span>'s handiwork.)
-The official reason for building a new capital is that the <span style="color:Silver">Queen</span> think it "would be fun.
-AND cool."
+The official reason for building a new capital is that the <span style="color:Silver">Queen</span> think it "would be FUN and COOL."
 On the other hand,
-the building creates many new jobs to keep people employed and motivated.
+the project also creates many new jobs to keep people employed and motivated.
 After all, someone has to build the things! and manufracture the materials!
 And double-check everything.
 And triple-check.
 And quadruple-check.
 Yeah, the <span style="color:Silver">Queen</span> is kinda perfectionist,